Skip to main content

 Tonsillectomy and uvulopalatopharyngoplasty (UPPP or UP3) are available to address pharyngeal obstruction.

-The “Pillar” device is a treatment for snoring and obstructive sleep apnea; it is thin, narrow strips of polyester.
-Three strips are inserted into the roof of the mouth (the soft palate) using a modified syringe and local anesthetic, in order to stiffen the soft palate.
+The “Pillar” device is one treatment for snoring and obstructive sleep apnea.
+This consists of thin, narrow strips of polyester that are inserted into the roof of the mouth (the soft palate) using a modified syringe and local anesthetic, in order to stiffen the soft palate.
 This procedure addresses one of the most common causes of snoring and sleep apnea — vibration or collapse of the soft palate.
 It was approved by the FDA for snoring in 2002 and for obstructive sleep apnea in 2004.
-A 2013 meta-analysis found that “the Pillar implant has a moderate effect on snoring and mild-to-moderate obstructive sleep apnea” and that more studies with high level of evidence were needed to arrive at a definite conclusion; it also found that the polyester strips work their way out of the soft palate in about 10% of the people in whom they are implanted.
+A 2013 meta-analysis found that “the Pillar implant has a moderate effect on snoring and mild-to-moderate obstructive sleep apnea” and that more studies with a higher level of evidence were needed to arrive at a definite conclusion.
+Complications include the polyester strips working their way out of the soft palate in about 10% of the people in whom they are implanted.

 HYPOPHARYNGEAL OR BASE OF TONGUE OBSTRUCTION